RobeDM/LIBIRWLS/README.md

 ### Mac OS X

+#### Compiler:

 The default compiler installed in OS X is clang.
 It currently doesn't have a good support for openmp.
-We recommend the installation of gcc using Homebrew or Macports:
+We recommend the installation of gcc using [Homebrew](http://brew.sh/) or [Macports](https://www.macports.org/):

- - Macports: Download and Install macports from [https://www.macports.org/](https://www.macports.org/) and install gcc using the following command line:

-        sudo port install gcc49

  - Homebrew: Install homebrew using the following command line: